Is Investment in Stock Market Gambling?

 3. Bungee Jumping

-4. You are going out without umbrella because right now it is sunny (actually you are not expecting rain)
+4. You are going out without umbrella because right now it is sunny (actually you

 5. Buying lottery ticket